 For purposes of the diversification test in paragraph (b) above, the term "outstanding voting securities of such issuer" will include the equity securities of a qualified publicly traded partnership.
 It is possible that certain partnerships in which a fund may invest will be master limited partnerships constituting qualified publicly traded partnerships.
 Such investments will be limited by a fund's intention to qualify as a regulated investment company under the Code.
-In addition, although the passive loss rules of the Code do not generally apply to regulated investment companies, such rules do apply to a regulated investment company with respect to items attributable to an interest in a qualified publicly traded partnership.
-Fund investments in partnerships, including in qualified publicly traded partnerships, may result in a fund being subject to state, local or foreign income, franchise or withholding taxes.
+In addition, although the passive loss rules of the Code do not generally apply to regulated investment companies, such rules do apply to a regulated investment company with respect to items attributable to an interest in a qualified publicly traded partnerships, may result in a fund being subject to state, local or foreign income, franchise or withholding taxes.